abrennec/tbag_2021/01_audio_rendering/readme.md

 Each **Monday**, new learning materials and assignments will be published.
 The time from 10 to 13:30 will be used to work through the materials in the group, in smaller teams and on an individual basis.

 ### Exercises

 - Practical exercises will be part of the lecture sessions to put theory to practice right away.
-- Homework assignments will have to be taken to pass the course and collect points for the final grade.
+- Two smaller term projects will have to be taken to pass the course and collect points for the final grade.
 - A final exercise will be assigned at the end of the course and will target an audio-visual piece of application.
 - Group work is welcome.